NotThatGoodOfAProgrammer/Music-recommendations/README.md

 9. Press button in top left corner
 10. *Optional* Add genres*
 11. Click on "See results" and enjoy **RECOMmusicENDATIONS**

+\* *only up to 5 results and genres combined can be chosen at once*

 \* *only up to 5 results and genres combined can be choosen at once*